swayamchhaba/LearnFullStack/README.md

 The file tables.html was made to learn how tables work in html

 the forms and forms2 files are being used to work with forms and various input and button tags

+The seo_head.html file deals with search engine optimization and head tag that is being used in html.

+The resume folder contains a basic resume that is being made using html alone.

+CSS learning starts from Learning CSS folder which right now has the first CSS file along with the required html file.